Flatness

 QDF is published in partnership with not/nowhere artist workers’ co-operative and has been beautifully designed by Design Print Bind.

-Place your order via PAYPAL (paypal.me/QDFbyFlatness) to receive a copy of our book for £17.70 (£15 + £2.70 UK p&p/ £22 including International p&p) along with any donations you’re able to make.
+Place your order via paypal.me/QDFbyFlatness to receive a copy of our book for £17.70 (£15 + £2.70 UK p&p/ £22 including International p&p) along with any donations you’re able to make.

-The process is a little clunky unfortunately, but can be broken down into the following steps:
+The process is a little clunky, but can be broken down into the following steps:

 – First, choose the ‘send’ (not ‘request’) money option

 – Lastly, add your address in the “What’s this payment for?” box.
-We will be in touch in the coming weeks to confirm your details for delivery.
+We will be in touch shortly to confirm your details for delivery.
+Much gratitude for your support.

-Thanks to Art Workers For Palestine for sharing this documentation from the vigil for Palestinian artists held at Tate Modern last Sunday 26 November.
+Thanks to Art Workers For Palestine for sharing this documentation from the vigil for Palestinian artists held at Tate Modern on 26 November 2023.
 The Tate have made a statement in solidarity with Ukraine but are keeping silent about Gaza.
 Why?

 Silence is violence.
 Denounce the ongoing violence of occupation.
 Cultural boycott of Israel and permanent ceasefire now.